nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Adds a student’s details to Watson.
 The student must not already exist in Watson.
 * Additional information can be added through the [`edit`](#editing-a-student--edit) feature.
 * Note that you can enter command parameters in any order!
+* Prefixes e.g.`n/`,`ind/`,`c/` must be entered correctly.
+Incorrect prefix such as `class/` will result in invalid command.
+* The index number is a unique serial number assigned to the student to be added.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A student can have any number of tags (including 0)